foolmarks/modelsdk_accelmode/README.md

 * run_hardware.py - run model on devkit and write predictions to PNG files.
 * train_dataset.npz - images and masks from the training dataset
 * validation_dataset.npz - images and masks from the validation dataset
+* get_fps - folder with scripts for executing benchmarking